.finally are always asynchronous.

 It may happen that while handling a macrotask, new promises are created.

-Or, vise-versa, a microtask schedules a macrotask (e.g.
+Or, vice-versa, a microtask schedules a macrotask (e.g.

 For instance, here